sgoldenlab/simba/docs/tutorial.md

 1. Click `Extract Features`

 ### Step 6: Label Behavior
-This step is to label the behavior in each frames
+This step is to label the behavior in each frames of a video.

 1. Click on `Select folder with frames`.
 In your project folder go to `/project_folder/frames/input/`, there should be folders that are named after your videos that contain all the video frames.
 Select one of the folder and the following window should pop up.